htc4/Gayane/README.md

 Below "Coconut skin products" are our selected products that we can order.

 ## Dekstop 4
-The fourth page is for leaving customer feedback.
-After leaving each comment, they can also send a picture to the addressee.

 ## Dekstop 5
 The fifth page is the "sign in" page,